 If the idea to negotiate a higher starting salary unnerves you, it may be worth practising the conversation - running through the different scenarios so you have a clearer idea about what to say.
 Developing the pitch in your own time, rather than acting on the spur of the moment, should help take some of the edge off.
-Keeping things simple is advisable - just ask the question in clear, unambiguous terms.
+Keep things simple and just ask the question in clear, unambiguous terms.
 Not only will this avoid tying yourself in knots, it will also show the hiring manager that you mean business.

 Remember that negotiating a starting salary is a business transaction - so in order for a deal to be reached, there needs to be something in it for both parties.
 As such, you need to be realistic and reasonable in your demands, and decide upon the lowest offer you are willing to accept.
 In the first instance, there is nothing wrong with asking for a higher-than-likely figure.
 If the employer does decide to negotiate, they will inevitably move downwards from your starting point.

 Patience can be key

 If you do ask an employer to offer more money, it is unlikely they will agree to your request on the spot.
 It is entirely reasonable for the hiring manager to go away and discuss this with their colleagues or superiors following your meeting, and get back to you at a later point in time.
 They may even seek additional information from you to support your case, so always be prepared when negotiating salary.

 Should your negotiation fail, it is important to react in the right way - remaining gracious and composed.
 Candidates should never take a refusal personally, as this is a business deal.
 It may be worth asking whether other benefits - for instance, additional annual leave - may be available in lieu of a higher starting salary.
 Potentially the hiring manager may be able to sign off on such requests, even if they cannot offer additional pay.